browserengineering/book/book/graphics.md

 ::: {.web-only}

-And here is our browser rendering this very web page (it's fullly interactive---after clicking on it to focus you should be able to scroll with the down arrow):^[This is the full browser source code, cross-compiled to JavaScript and running in an iframe.
+And here is our browser rendering this very web page (it's fullly interactive---after clicking on it to focus, you should be able to scroll with the down arrow):^[This is the full browser source code, cross-compiled to JavaScript and running in an iframe.
 Click "restart" to choose a new web page to render, then "start" to render it.
-Subsequent chapters will include one of these at the end of the chapter, so you can see how it improves.]
+Subsequent chapters will include one of these at the end of the chapter so you can see how it improves.]

 ::: {.widget height=400}
     lab2-browser.html